FTSE falls to 3-month low on Greek debt concerns, easyJet skids

 losses of 0.9 percent.

-It has lost some 5 percent in two weeks, also on the
+It has lost 5 percent in two weeks, also on the prospect

-rate hikes from as early as September, but is still up 2.5
+from as early as September, but is still up 2.5 percent for the

 Julia Kloeckner, a senior official in German Chancellor